Condominium Property Tax Appeal Lawyers in Chicago

 Condominiums are unique animals in the property tax appeal system.

 Each unit is individually owned, but all taxpayers in the association should file together in one single appeal.
-Condominium owners should insist that their condo associations file a tax appeal on their behalf through the Law Offices of Gary H. Smith, Chicago and Cook County condo tax consultant.
+Condominium owners should insist that their condo associations file a tax appeal on their behalf through the Law Offices of Gary H. Smith, a division of Kovitz Shifrin Nesbit, Chicago and Cook County condo tax consultant.

 The Condominium Property Tax Appeal